\documentclass[final, 9pt, onecolumn]{saucis}

 In this section, the author(s) declaration regarding research and publication ethics will be included.
 This title must be included for all articles.
 The name, date and number of the Ethics Committee can be given in this section.

-It is declared that during the preparation process of this study, scientific and ethical principles were followed and all the studies benefited from are stated in the bibliography.
+It is declared that during the preparation of this study, scientific and ethical principles were followed, and all studies used are listed in the bibliography.

 \vspace{0.2cm}